tlegasse/blog/content/projects/creating-powder-toy.md

 I remember running powder toy games back in middle school in MS-DOS, and was endlessly impressed with its smooth operation and engaging gameplay mechanics.
 Maybe there's even an argument to make that it's one of the quintessential games-with-no-end in the same way that Minecraft used to be.
 It's just a toy!
 A powder toy!

 # What is Powder Toy?
 Surprising, right?
-We chatted about this in the intro!
-Well this part ties in to the goals section below, I'm going to be building it.
-Powder toy, in actuality borrows the simplicity of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GOL) in that it's more a framework of operation than a specific piece of code, namely a cellular automata.
-The fundamentals of the game are very simple, and state is generally only accounted for locally, just like a petri dish of literal bacteria would function in real life, or in the case of powder toy, like the world may work if taken as a 2 dimensional cross section.
+We already talked about this!
+Actually for the purposes of this article, let's jump into the specific mechanics of the game, but first a bit about its lineage.
+Powder toy actually shares a lot of similar characteristics of an older game, [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GOL).
+Both of these (and others like them) are cellular automata, cells are a determined state, and have rules that they abide by in interacting with their environment.

 ## A Cellular... what?
 Now, this may sound complex, but the beauty of cellular automata is that it's surprisingly simple, I promise you'll get it.
 This is how Life works: